Alternative Fuel Type

 - Licence for trade plate (T): this licence permits the licencee to use a vehicle without registering the vehicle.
 A trade plate is associated with a person/organisation, it cannot be associated with a vehicle and so any query on a trade plate will not return any vehicle details but provide owner details which are the details of the owner of the trade plate.

-The process of issuing a licence which allows the vehicle to be used on the road for a 6 or 12 month period.
-Vehicles are licensed after they are registered.
-The vehicle owner pays a licensing fee, and a licence label is attached is attached to the vehicle.
+Vehicle licensing is the process of issuing a licence which allows the vehicle to be used on public roads.
+This is not the same as registration, which is where you're issued with your number plates.
+The licensing fee helps to pay for roading projects and road safety programmes.
+You have to license your vehicle regularly, at least annually, and you must display a current licence label on your windscreen.
+The licence is issued for a period of 6 or 12 months, after the vehicle is registered.
+The vehicle owner pays a licensing fee, and a licence label is attached to the vehicle.

 Maximum Rated Towed Mass